6. Pantluci

 The smallest documented consonant inventory in any natural lan-

-guage is found in the Proto-Lakes Plain Language, which has a
+guage is found in the Proto-Lakes Plain language, which has a

 mere ve consonants.